Bambusa vulgaris: Ornamental

-It is widely used as an ornamental plant, and is very popular as that.
+It is widely used as an ornamental plant.
 It often is planted as fences and border hedges.
-It is also planted a measure for erosion control.
+It is also planted as a measure for erosion control.

 Construction

 The stems or culms of B. vulgaris are used for fencing and construction, especially of small, temporary shelters, including flooring, roof tiles, panelling, and walls made wither with culms or split stems.
 The culm is used to make many parts of boats including masts, rudders, outriggers, and boating poles.
 It also is used to make furniture, basketry, windbreakers, flutes, fishing rods, tool handles, stakes, weapons, bows for fishing nets, smoking pipes, irrigation pipes, distillation pipes, and more.

 It is used as raw material for paper pulp, especially in India.
 Paper made from B. vulgaris has exceptional tear strength, comparable to paper made of softwood.
 It can also be used to make particle boards and flexible packaging grade paper.

 Food

 Young shoots of the plant, cooked or pickled, are edible and eaten throughout Asia.
 Yellow shoots remain buttercup yellow after cooking.
 A decoction of the growing tips is mixed with Job's tears (Coix lacryma-jobi) to make a refreshing drink in Mauritius.
 The shoots are tender and whitish pink, and have a fair canning quality.

 A 100 g serving of young shoots of green-stem cultivars has 90 g of water, 2.6 g of protein, 4.1 g of fat, 0.4 g of digestible carbohydrates, 1.1 g of insoluble dietary fiber, 22.8 mg of calcium, 37 mg of phosphorus, 1.1 mg of iron, and 3.1 mg of ascorbic acid.
 A serving of young shoots of yellow-stem cultivars has 88 g of water, 1.8 g of protein, 7.2 g of fat, 0.0 g of digestible carbohydrates, 1.2 grams of insoluble fiber, 28.6 mg of calcium, 27.5 mg of phosphorus, and 1.4 mg of iron.